-Report: Investigators Expected to Interview NY Gov. Cuomo over Sexual Harassment Accusations
+Report: Investigators Expected to Interview NY Gov. Cuomo Over Sexual Harassment Accusations

-Democrat New York Governor Andrew Cuomo might have to delay any weekend plans as reports surface that investigators are expected to interview him on Saturday following a four-month long investigation into sexual harassment allegations.
+After investigating the sexual harassment charges made against NY Gov Andrew Cuomo for four months, the investigators plan on questioning him on Saturday.

+While many Democrats called for his resignation, many others said they would not at least until the report comes on over sexual harassment.
+Cuomo has two accusers.
+I can hardly wait to find out why they are not credible. besides accusing a liberal that is.

-Joon H. Kim and Anne L. Clark are the two outside lawyers hired to lead the investigation under the direction of State Attorney General Letitia James.
-When the investigation is complete, the pair are expected to issue a public report.
+Joon H. Kim and Anne L. Clark are the two outside lawyers hired by State Attorney General Letitia James, who may be looking to run for governor next.

+She is the one that put out the report that ripped Cuomo for sending COVID patients into nursing homes and the fact that they were hiding the real number of nursing home deaths.
+Another one of his recent scandals.

+Cuomo is already under fire for the nursing home scandal, His giving his family members the vaccines before anyone else, and for using state workers to help him as he was writing a book detailing how awesome he is.
+And that’s all just in the past year.

 The New York Times used “two people familiar with the matter” for its report, which noted Cuomo has repeatedly denied any wrong doing: